Factors To Consider When Changing Your Child’s Surname

 The Court also states that “just because the parties have separated and one of the parties wants a name change, a reasonable basis, in the best interests of the child must be shown.”
 It is not enough to have reasons that affect the parent, as that is the parent’s issue and not the child’s issue.
-The Court does not care about the parent’s issue.

 Case Law Example of the Court Granting a Name Change

 In the case of McInnes v.
 Weinberger, the mother wished to change the son’s name to her new husband’s name.
 The biological father had been estranged and does not see the child.
 The biological father objected, but did not show up for Court.
 The Court concluded that it was appropriate to change the name of the child because the current husband has assumed the role of the father, the child has step-siblings who would share the same name, and the child actually has issues with having the same last name, as his first name is the same as his father.
-The biological father is a criminal and thus having the same name has actually created issues where creditors have mistakenly sent documents to the son.
+The biological father had a criminal record and thus having the same name actually created issues where creditors mistakenly sent documents to the son.

 Disclaimer: The content provided in the blog posts of Jones Divorce & Family Law is general information and should not be considered legal advice.
 Please contact a lawyer for legal advice tailored to your specific situation.
 All articles are current as of their original publication date.